pasztorpisti/django-universal-view-decorator/README.rst

 In django you can implement views in two different standard ways (regular view function, class based view) and the same project can make use of both techniques in parallel.
-In case of class based views I've seen several ways of decorating them and none of the techniques were really attractive to me (visually and functionally).
+In case of class based views I've seen several ways of decorating them and none of the techniques were really attractive to me (visually and/or functionally).

 You are probably familiar at least with the easiest ways of writing a decorator: implementing it as a regular function (or class) and applying it only to regular view functions.
 Implementing a decorator that can be applied to bot regular